Lickitung/HTB-Writeups/Linux/Kotarak/writeup/Writeup.md

 ![3f4af5d2676279e548727af1b54f1dd0.png](../_resources/3f4af5d2676279e548727af1b54f1dd0.png)

-There are a number of things that stick out to me from the linpeas results (in no particular order).
+There are a few things that stick out to me from the linpeas results (in no particular order).

 1.)
 There is an `atanas` user
 ![7f223ffeacd153f71f5d9a8c2ef6f171.png](../_resources/7f223ffeacd153f71f5d9a8c2ef6f171.png)